openmsa/OpenMSA-Freeware/README.md

 [[/Images/OpenMSA_installation_ifconfig.png]]

-and try to access http://ip_configured:3577/config.xml (socconfig/b5ty9uvh4)
+and try to access [http://ip_configured:3577/config.xml] (socconfig/b5ty9uvh4)

-Then follow the instructions about the online configuration tool
+Then follow the instructions about the online configuration tool below

+### Online configuration tool

+This is the configuration method for the OpenMSA freeware.
+access: http://w.x.y.z:3577/config.xml (socconfig/b5ty9uvh4) the access is only available through eth0 (maintenance interface).

 ## OpenMSA activation
 TODO write the doc